mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-2.md

   - Was already developed, Matthew to send to us so we can see if it still meets requirements
 - Meeting with Belinda
   - Need to give Belinda screenshots of the project to demonstrate progress
   - Get the statement of work signed
+- Choice of database
+  - Database should work using an SQL database
+  - MySQL only needs one dependency in Javascript
+  - Java has JDBC libraries for both

 ## Action items:
 - Move decision log items across from meeting minutes last week to decision log